 We show that Conjecture \ref{cnHA} for $f\colon V\to U$ and $G$ implies Conjecture \ref{cnHA} for $A={\cal O}_{Y,y}$ and $G$.
 We consider the image $s_G(\sigma) \in {\mathbb Q}$ of $s_{V/U}(\sigma) \in F_0G(\partial_ {V/U}V)_{\mathbb Q}$ by $F_0G(\partial_ {V/U}V)_{\mathbb Q}\to F_0G(\Sigma_ {V/U}Y)_{\mathbb Q} \to F_0G(\{y\})_{\mathbb Q} ={\mathbb Q}$.
 Conjecture \ref{cnHA} implies that the function $s_G(\sigma)$ is a character of $G$.
 By Proposition \ref{priso}, we have $a_G=r_G-u_G+s_G$ where $r_G$ and $u_G$ denote the characters of the regular and the unit representations of $G$ respectively.
 Hence, the assertion is proved in this case.

 We reduce the general case to the special case above similarly as in the proof of \cite[Lemma (5.3)]{Artin}.
 By replacing $A$ by the completion, we may assume $A$ and hence $A^G$ are complete.
 Let $C$ be a complete valuation ring such that $p$ is a prime of $C$ and the residue field $k$ is the same as that of $A^G$.
-Then, by \cite[Chapitre 0, Th\'eor\`eme 19.8.8 (ii)]{EGA41} there exist an integer $d\ge 0$ and a finite injection $C[[t_1,\ldots,t_d]] \to A^G.$ Let $W(\bar k)$ be the ring of Witt vectors and we take a local homomorphism $C\to W$.
+Then, by \cite[Chapitre 0, Th\'eor\`eme 19.8.8 (ii)]{EGA41} there exists a finite injection $C[[t_1,\ldots,t_{n-1}]] \to A^G.$ Let $W(\bar k)$ be the ring of Witt vectors and we take a local homomorphism $C\to W$.
 By replacing $A$ by a factor of the completion $A\hat \otimes_CW$, we may assume $k$ is algebraically closed and $C=W$.
-Then, the rest of the argument is the same as that in the proof of \cite[Lemma (5.3)]{Artin} by replacing $k[[t_1,\ldots,t_d]]$ by $W[[t_1,\ldots,t_d]]$ and $k\{t_1,\ldots,t_d\}$ by the strict localization $W\{t_1,\ldots,t_d\}$ and is left to the reader.
+Then, the rest of the argument is the same as that in the proof of \cite[Lemma (5.3)]{Artin} by replacing $k[[t_1,\ldots,t_{n-1}]]$ by $W[[t_1,\ldots,t_{n-1}]]$ and $k\{t_1,\ldots,t_{n-1}\}$ by the strict localization $W\{t_1,\ldots,t_{n-1}\}$.

 Conjecture \ref{cnsi} implies the weaker statement that the Swan class ${\rm Sw}_U{\cal F}$ is in the image of the map $F_0G(\partial_{V/U}U)_{\mathbb Q} \to F_0G(\partial_{V/U}U)_{\mathbb Q(\zeta_{p^\infty})}$.
 Since we do not know the proof of Conjecture \ref{cnsi} in general, we make the following definition.
 Let ${\rm pr}_{{\mathbb Q}(\zeta_{p^\infty})/ {\mathbb Q}}: F_0G(\partial_{V/U}U)_{\mathbb Q(\zeta_{p^\infty})} \to F_0G(\partial_{V/U}U)_{\mathbb Q}$ be the projection induced by $\varinjlim_n \displaystyle{ \frac1{[\mathbb Q(\zeta_{p^n}): \mathbb Q]}{\rm Tr}_{ \mathbb Q(\zeta_{p^n})/ \mathbb Q}}$.